technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt2.md

 The query calculates growth trends over 30 days for disk and memory, then projects forward to estimate when each resource will hit 85% utilization.
 The output gives you a prioritized list of resources that need attention, with projected dates for capacity issues.

+The `['Projected Date']` column is what makes this actionable.
+"6.2 days until 85%" is useful.
+"January 14th" is what you put in the change request.

 **Adapt for your environment:**

 - Replace the hardcoded `['Total Memory GB']` with actual values from your CMDB or Azure resource metadata